IceeAn/my-vue-homework/README.en.md

 - SASS
 - Spring + Kotlin (for developing the mock backend)

-Although Vue3 and Bootstrap are technologies I am familiar with, I will also try to learn and apply new technologies to me such as WASM and SASS.

 ## Notes
 **Please note:** Since this project uses several technologies I am not familiar with, and due to limited development time, there may be errors, design flaws, and non-standard implementations in the project.
 Therefore, **please be cautious when referring to this project's code**.